-At its Admission in 2010, the Company approved and implemented an LTIP in order to recruit and retain key officers and employees of the Company and the Company's associate.
-In recognition of the achievement of key corporate and project milestones since 2012, and to incentivise key employees and consultants to achieve certain new performance targets, the Board approved the grant of 9,027,274 standard share options to certain Directors, key employees and Consultants to the Company.
+At its Admission in 2010, the Company approved and implemented a split interest LTIP scheme in order to recruit and retain key officers and employees of the Company and the Company's associate.
+In recognition of the achievement of key corporate and project milestones since 2012, and to incentivise key employees and consultants to achieve certain new performance targets, the Board approved the grant of 9,027,274 standard share options outside the split interest LTIP scheme to certain Directors, key employees and consultants to the Company.